demisto/content/Playbooks/playbook-Phishing_Investigation_-_Generic_v2_CHANGELOG.md

 ## [Unreleased]
-Added tasks that will predict the phishing sub-type when a phishing ML model exists.
+Added tasks that predict the phishing sub-type when a phishing ML model exists.

 ## [19.11.0] - 2019-11-12
 - Fixed an issue where the task that saves the email address of the reporter of the phishing email, was disconnected from the previous task.